-Many of the toys on this list are handmade of natural materials in the US, though I’ve also included faster options if you need that Prime shipping (see options #13-21).
+Many of the toys on this list are handmade of natural materials in the US, though I’ve also included faster options if you need that fast Amazon shipping (see options #13 onwards).
 And spoiler alert: none of these educational toys for toddlers contain batteries!
 You’re welcome.

 First I’m going to share some background information that will help you be thoughtful when acquiring educational toys for your toddler or preschooler.
 But if you’re in a hurry, you can skip right to the list of toys.